-Rowandene is situated in peaceful West Cumbria just 2.5 miles south of Cockermouth, amidst rolling farmland and offering easy access to the stunning valleys of Buttermere and Ennerdale.
-The cottage well situated for birdwatchers and wildlife enthusiasts as the rural location attracts many rarer species.
+Surrounded by rolling farmland and offering easy access to the stunning valleys of Buttermere and Ennerdale, this area is an ideal location for a Lake District getaway.
+The rural location attracts many rare species of birds and wildlife.
 Visitors such as curlews, buzzards, barn owls and herons are a regular sight in the fields and overhead.
-The area is also a red squirrel stronghold and within easy reach of the Whinlatter / Bassenthwaite Osprey Project.
+The area is also a red squirrel stronghold and within easy reach of the Lake District Osprey Project.

 The pretty valley of Loweswater is a ten-minute drive away and offers many gentle walks around and near the lake.
-The Kirkstile Inn in Loweswater is very popular due to its beautiful surrounding good food.
+The Kirkstile Inn is very popular due to its beautiful surroundings and good food.
 They are also happy to accept pets during the day.
-The grassy fells surrounding Loweswater offer easy walking and beautiful views to the mountains of Buttermere and Ennerdale and also to the West Coast, where you will see the famous Solway sunsets looking across to Dumfries and Galloway.
+The grassy fells surrounding Loweswater offer easy walking and beautiful views to the mountains of Buttermere and Ennerdale and also to the west coast.

 At nearby Rowrah you will find a well-maintained karting stadium that caters for all ages and abilities.
 The track is in a disused quarry; this part of Cumbria was heavily mined in years gone by and a wander over the fields will reveal plenty of intriguing industrial history.